maihuuthien/totem/README.md

 # Totem

 A proxy chatbot to answer professional and personal questions about yourself using AI.
 This application creates an interactive chat interface powered by OpenAI (or local LLM) that can answer questions about your background, career, and experience based on your LinkedIn profile and personal summary.
+On top of that, user can also *see* and *hear* you speaking out loud the answer.
 See demo [here](https://huggingface.co/spaces/maihuuthien/totem).

 ## Features

 - 🤖 AI-powered chat interface using GPT-4o-mini or local Ollama models
+- 🙋‍♂️ Play the last answer with your talking avatar
 - 📄 Automatically ingests your LinkedIn profile (PDF) and personal summary
 - 📧 Collects interested visitor contact information
 - 📱 Push notifications via Pushover for new contacts and unknown questions